ercong21/ercong21.github.io/_pages/about.md

 ## Teaching

 I have been a teaching assistant at the University of Munich in various modules, both at Bachelor and Master level.
-These include:
+The topics of these courses include:
-- Advanced Module for Computational Linguistics
+- Foundations of Deep Learning for Natural Language Processing
 - Human-Centric Natural Language Processing
 - Applied Deep Learning
 - Statistical Methods in Natural Language Processing